The64thGamer/cheeseepedia/content/wiki/Cincinnati, OH (8801 Colerain Ave).md

 events should be segmentable using subheaders since there's possibly a lot of history.
 Feel free to segment stuff like key moments, phases, stage changes, ect

 ## Home Videos ##
-gonna be links to pages from , but feel free to just link the direct videos here and we'll sort out the pages later.
+gonna be links to pages from :Category:Home Video (Category: Home Video), but feel free to just link the direct videos here and we'll sort out the pages later.
 'Home Videos' are specifically videos shot on the location **_before**_ YouTube was a thing.
 Best to note since old camcorder videos are harder to come by, with nowadays there being like a million billion videos of locations being published every single day.

 * link to home video
 * link to home video